 Our "backlog" consists of homes that are under a purchase contract that are signed by homebuyers who have met the preliminary criteria to obtain mortgage financing but have not yet closed.
-Since our business model is based on building move-in ready homes before a purchase contract is signed, the majority of our homes in backlog are complete.
+Since our business model is generally based on building move-in ready homes before a purchase contract is signed, the majority of our homes in backlog are currently under construction or complete.
 Ending backlog represents the number of homes in backlog from the previous period plus the number of net orders (new orders for homes less cancellations) generated during the current period minus the number of homes closed during the current period.
 Our backlog at any given time will be affected by cancellations, the number of our active communities, and the timing of home closings.
 Homes in backlog are generally closed within one to two months, although we may experience cancellations of purchase contracts at any time prior to closing.
 It is important to note that net orders, backlog and cancellation metrics are operational, rather than accounting data, and should be used only as a general gauge to evaluate performance.
 Backlog may be impacted by customer cancellations for various reasons that are beyond our control, and in light of our minimal required deposit, there is little negative impact to the potential homebuyer from the cancellation of the purchase contract.
 As of the dates set forth below, our net orders, cancellation rate, and ending backlog homes and value were as follows (dollars in thousands):

-Year En Year Ended December 31,
+Year F Year Ended December 31,

-Backlog Data 2015 2014 2013
+Backlog Data 2016 (4) 2015 2014

-Net orders (1) 3,628 2,259 1,080
+Net orders (1) 4,086 3,628 2,259

-Cancellation rate (2) 27.2% 31.3% 23.5%
+Cancellation rate (2) 24.5% 27.2% 31.3%

-Ending backlog - homes (3) 523 152 190
+Ending backlog - homes (3) 446 523 152

-Ending backlog - value (3) \$ 102,593 \$ S 27,067 \$ 30,095
+Ending backlog - value (3) \$ 96,940 \$ 102,593 \$ 27,067

 - (1) Net orders are new (gross) orders for the purchase of homes during the period, less cancellations of existing purchase contracts during the period.
 New orders for 2014 include home sale contracts acquired in the Oakmont Acquisition. - (2) Cancellation rate for a period is the total number of purchase contracts cancelled during the period divided by the total new (gross) orders for the purchase of homes during the period. - (3) Ending backlog consists of homes at the end of the period that are under a purchase contract that have met our preliminary financing criteria but have not yet closed.
-Ending backlog is valued at the contract amount.
+Ending backlog is valued at the contract amount. - (4) Effective December 2016, we have entered into a Bulk Sales Agreement ("BSA") to provide 156 homes to a third-party during 2017 through the first quarter of 2018.
+All associated units and values related to the BSA are not included in the table above.